andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 ---

 <a href="{{ page.reddit_url }}" target="_blank" rel="noopener">Discuss this post on Reddit</a>

+> **Update (Sep 2026):** Updated for [hk v2.0.0](https://github.com/jdx/hk/releases/tag/v2.0.0), which introduced a shared top-level `steps` block, changed staging behaviour, and fixed the `rubocop_server` builtin so its checks and fixes actually run.
+The examples below use the new style.

 ## Introduction

 In this post I'll briefly explain what git hooks are, introduce [`hk`](https://hk.jdx.dev), and show some practical examples of using it with Ruby and Rails projects.